-Compton, a Democrat, was the representative for Maryland's 5th congressional district from 1893 to 1895.
+Compton was the representative for Maryland’s 5th congressional district and was a Democrat.
+He served from 1893 to 1895.

 From Dec 1885 to May 1894, Compton missed 724 of 1,281 roll call votes, which is 56.5%.
 This is worse than the median of 37.3% among the lifetime records of representatives serving in May 1894.
 The chart below reports missed votes over time.

 |Dec 1893-Mar 1894||134||73||54.5%||57th|

 The information on this page is originally sourced from a variety of materials, including: